chaoshangcs/chaoshangcs.github.io/_pages/about.md

   - /about.html
 ---
 I am a Senior Applied Scientist at [Amazon AWS AI](https://www.amazon.science/).
-My research interests lie primarily in deep graph learning, natural language processing and machine learning using large-scale graph-structured and text datasets, with an emphasis on Large Language Models (LLMs), knowledge graphs, question answering, and drug discovery.
+My research interests lie primarily in deep graph learning, natural language processing and machine learning using large-scale graph-structured and text datasets, with an emphasis on LLM safety, LLM finetuning, and knowledge graphs.
 I received my Ph.D. from the Computer Science and Engineering Department, [University of Connecticut](https://uconn.edu/), advised by [Prof. Jinbo Bi](http://www.engr.uconn.edu/~jinbo/).
 I got my M.S. degree at Beijing University of Posts and Telecommunications (BUPT).
 <!--
 Before joining Amazon, I was a Research Scientist at JD AI Research.
 I also have spent some time interning in MIT-IBM Watson AI Lab, IBM Thomas J. Watson Research Center, JD AI Research and University of Southern California.